What Does NxGen MDx Screen For?

 Prognosis of SeSAME depends on the severity of signs and symptoms.
 Prognosis of Pendred syndrome is generally good.
 Most individuals with Pendred syndrome present with profound deafness before they are able to speak, but a minority develop progressive hearing impairment later on.
 Some individuals will develop hypothyroidism and 60% of individuals develop goiters.
 However, thyroid problems can be managed with nutritional iodine.
 Pendred syndrome does not affect life expectancy.

-Treatment of SeSAME syndrome includes antiepileptic medication to address seizures, physical, educational and speech therapy, hearing aid and management of the kidney and electrolytes problems.
+Treatment of SeSEAM syndrome includes antiepileptic medication to address seizures, physical, educational and speech therapy, hearing aid and management of the kidney and electrolytes problems.

 Treatment for Pendred syndrome is focused on addressing hearing loss.
 Children may be fitted for hearing aids early in life.
 Educational programs for the hearing impaired and cochlear implantation may also be considered.
 For goiters, treatment may include radioactive iodine and/or surgery.

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results